Black River and Western Railroad: History

 BR&W was officially incorporated in 1961.
-The railroad's name is derived from the Black River, a river in Chester, and the direction that the river flows.
-Following a brief stint of operations on CNJ's Chester Hill Branch, equipment was moved to Flemington, New Jersey in 1963 and the search for a place to start their tourist train was continued.
-A leasing arrangement was created with the Pennsylvania Railroad (PRR) that allowed a tourist train to operate from Flemington to Lambertville on the original Belvidere-Delaware Railroad (PRR Belvidere Division) Flemington Branch (originally the Flemington Railroad & Transportation Company) in 1964.
+The railroad's name is derived from the Black River, a river near Chester and the original name of the borough.
+The "and Western" is standard railroad nomenclature.
+Following a brief stint of test operations on CNJ's Chester Branch, equipment was moved to Flemington, New Jersey in 1963 and the search for a place to start their tourist train was continued.
+A leasing arrangement was created with the Pennsylvania Railroad that allowed a tourist train to operate from Flemington to Lambertville on the original Belvidere-Delaware Railroad (PRR Belvidere Division) Flemington Branch (originally the Flemington Railroad & Transportation Company) in 1964.
 BR&W paid $5,000 a year and rehabilitated the railroad (PRR operated freight service on the line during this period).
-Steam engine #60 pulled the first trip out of Flemington on May 16, 1965.
+Steam engine No. 60 operated its first passenger test run on April 25, 1965 and pulled the first trip out of Flemington on May 16, 1965.
 Weekend and holiday schedules were devised.

-BR&W assumed ownership and operations of the Flemington Branch from the CNJ connection in Flemington to Flemington Branch Junction in Lambertville on March 16, 1970, purchasing it from PRR successor Penn Central (PC).
+BR&W assumed ownership and operations of the Flemington Branch from the CNJ connection in Flemington to Flemington Branch Junction in Lambertville on March 16, 1970, purchasing it from PRR successor Penn Central.
 With the acquisition of the rail line and its freight operations, on top of the existing tourist passenger service, a true shortline railroad was born.
 Base operations were established in Ringoes, New Jersey, and remain so today.
 Freight interchange after the 1970 purchase was made with PC at Lambertville and CNJ in Flemington.
 PC filed for bankruptcy that June.